mfschmidt/PyGEST/README.rst

 The current state of the project is very very immature.
 It is untested, in development, and should not yet be used, other than for testing and experimentation.
-Code that works today may not tomorrow.
+Code that works today may not tomorrow, and vice-versa.